DavidMoraisFerreira/ChargingStations2GeoJson/README.md

 ==================

 ## Purpose
 Converts the Dataset of all public EV charging stations in Luxembourg into a format (GeoJSON) that is more suited for importing in [OpenStreetMap](https://www.openstreetmap.org).
-This Dataset is provided by [Chargy.lu](https://chargy.lu/) and published under the Creative Commons Zero License on [Luxembourgish Data Platform](https://data.public.lu/en/datasets/bornes-de-chargement-publiques-pour-voitures-electriques/).
+This Dataset is provided by [Chargy.lu](https://chargy.lu/) and published under the Creative Commons Zero License on the [Luxembourgish Data Platform](https://data.public.lu/en/datasets/bornes-de-chargement-publiques-pour-voitures-electriques/).

 ## Tagging Scheme